Shirebrook: Community building

 Shirebrook Town Hall was constructed as a new build on the site of a former storage unit on the market square.
 It opened in 2019 as a 'one stop shop' with customer contact centre and payment counter at ground floor level, and offices for Town Council and Bolsover District business above.
+The council's claim is "...we believe it to be one of the largest, if not the largest town centre square in England".